-Directors are required to arrange their personal and business affairs so as to avoid conflicts of interest with the Company within the meaning of Article 523 of the Belgian Companies Code.
-Any director with a conflicting financial interest on any matter before the Board will be required to bring it to the attention of both the statutory auditor and fellow directors, and take no part in any deliberations related thereto.
+Directors are required to arrange their personal and business affairs so as to avoid conflicts of interest with the Company.
+Any director with a conflicting interest on any matter before the Board will be required to bring it to the attention of his or her fellow directors.
+If the conflict is a direct or indirect conflict of a financial nature falling within the meaning of article 7:96 of the BCC, the relevant director shall take no part in any deliberations related thereto.
 Any abstention from voting as a result of a conflict of interest will be disclosed in accordance with the relevant legal provisions.
+If the conflict does not fall within the scope of article 7:96 of the BCC, the Board shall, under the lead of the Chairperson (or in case the Chairperson is conflicted, the or one of the Vice-Chairperson(s)), decide which procedure needs to be followed to protect the interests of the Company and the shareholders, as the case may be.

-Any proposed related party transaction or arrangement falling within the scope of article 524 of the Belgian Companies Code shall be submitted to a committee of three independent directors in accordance with such article and shall only be entered into after review by the committee.
+Any proposed related party transaction or arrangement falling within the scope of article 7:97 of the BCC shall be submitted to a committee of three independent directors in accordance with such article and shall only be entered into after review by the committee.